-Pursuant to the Provisions on Administration of Foreign-Invested Telecommunications Enterprises promulgated by the State Council in December 2001 and most recently amended in February 2016, or the FITE Regulations, the ultimate foreign equity ownership in a value-added telecommunications services, or the VATS, provider may not exceed 50%.
-Moreover, for a foreign investor contemplating to acquire any equity interest in a value-added telecommunication business in China, it must satisfy a number of stringent performance and operational experience requirements, including demonstrating good track records and experience in operating value-added telecommunication business overseas.
-Pursuant to the Decision of the State Council to Amend and Repeal Certain Administrative Regulations (2022) which was promulgated on March 29, 2022 and will be effective on May 1, 2022, except as otherwise stipulated by the state, the ultimate foreign equity ownership in a VATS provider may not exceed 50% and the foreign investor contemplating to acquire equity interest in a VATS provider in China will not be required to demonstrate good track records and experience in operating value-added telecommunication business overseas.
+Pursuant to the Provisions on Administration of Foreign-Invested Telecommunications Enterprises promulgated by the State Council in December 2001 and most recently amended in March 2022 and effective on May 1, 2022, or the FITE Regulations, except as otherwise stipulated by the state, the ultimate foreign equity ownership in a value-added telecommunications services, or the VATS, provider may not exceed 50%.
+Pursuant to the Decision of the State Council to Amend and Repeal Certain Administrative Regulations (2022), which was promulgated on March 29, 2022 and became effective on May 1, 2022, except as otherwise stipulated by the state, the ultimate foreign equity ownership in a VATS provider may not exceed 50% and the foreign investor contemplating to acquire equity interest in a VATS provider in China will not be required to demonstrate a good track record and experience in operating value-added telecommunication business overseas.